A Personalized Mental Health Program At Copper Hills

 Do you offer the full continuum of care?
 What does step-down care look like for Mental Health Primary (MHP) patients?

 Yes, we offer a full continuum of care.
-Additionally, our MHP patients are welcome in our partial-hospitalization program (PHP) while living in our apartment-style housing at Chatham Place.
-At Chatham, our residents work on assimilating back into their daily lives while continuing to work with their treatment team.
+Additionally, our MHP patients are welcome in our partial-hospitalization program (PHP).
 They will have full access to our alumni services to include a specific APP for their daily use.

 What ages do you treat?